Behind the Counter: Hart Country Stores

 cover of Haywards Heath Pages

-Well, at last count, we know about Haywards Heath Pages, RH Uncovered, plus we believe there’s Haywards Heath Handbook coming.
+Well, at last count, we know about Haywards Heath Pages, RH Uncovered, and Haywards Heath Handbook.

-However, we know none of these will be like our new magazine (out in November 2025) – Haywards Heath Life.
+However, we know none of these are as good as our magazine (out 3rd November 2025) – Haywards Heath Life - which is a ALL ABOUT community.

 cover image Haywards Heath Life magazine